thiagodp/country-to-currency/readme.md

 ## License

-This library is inspired by [currency-code-map](https://github.com/michaelrhodes/currency-code-map) from Michael Rhodes.
-This project adds new currencies, offers support to browsers and DenoJS, updates dependencies and provide new internal scripts.
+This library is inspired by Michael Rhodes' [currency-code-map](https://github.com/michaelrhodes/currency-code-map).
+The current project adds new currencies, offers support to browsers and DenoJS, updates dependencies and provide new internal scripts.

 [MIT](LICENSE.txt) © [Thiago Delgado Pinto](https://github.com/thiagodp)